feature-image

 ADVERTISEMENT

 “I can’t talk about it, but that’s exactly what I said.
 And I’ve never talked about it, and I won’t, other than to say I know that to be true.
-And that is that is um that’s unfortunate.
+And that’s unfortunate.
 Outside of that, it was validated when he went on Pat McAfee’s show because you went on the show that comes on after me to talk about me and to disrespect me… So, you know, that was validation, but I’ve known about several things in the past, but I’m beyond all of that,” said Smith.

-In short, although Stephen A. Smith claims there are a lot of obstacles between him and James, he is in a position to ignore them.
+In short, although Stephen A. Smith claims there are many obstacles between him and James, he is in a position to ignore them.
 At 58, the infamous analyst doesn’t want to waste his energy.
 They may never have a close bond.
 “What he has done for the game, what he has done as a role model for countless African-American men in this country and beyond cannot be measured,” he said.
 That’s the part he chooses to focus on.

 ADVERTISEMENT